Bolligen: History

 The village church of St. Niklaus was first mentioned in 1180.
 It was probably the family church of the Gerenstein family.
 The current church was built in the 12th or 13th century and expanded in the 15th century.
 In 1792-95 it was renovated and repaired.
-In 1274 Ulrich of Stein gave the patronage over the church to Interlaken Abbey.
-After the secularization of the Abbey in 1528, the church's patronage fell to Bern, who made it the parish church for Habstetten.
+In 1274 Ulrich of Stein gave the patronage over the church to Interlaken Monastery.
+After the secularization of the monastery in 1528, the church's patronage fell to Bern, who made it the parish church for Habstetten.
 The parish grew to include 30 villages, hamlets and farms with a population of 1,771 in 1764.
 In 1834, the political municipality was created from this large parish.
 Following a long running debate on whether to centralize (1930, 1945, 1963), incorporate in Bern (1913, 1919) or decentralize (1956, 1962, 1972), in 1978 the residents decided to divide the municipality into three independent municipalities; Bolligen, Ittigen and Ostermundigen.

 Beginning in the 18th century, farmers in Bolligen began to grow hay in addition to the traditional grain.
 The hay was sold to provide food during winter for the many dairy and cattle farms that were developing in the surrounding area.
 Also in the 18th century large industrial operations opened.
 These included; the quarries in Stockeren (1708-1918/49) and the paper mill in the Wegmühle which opened in 1787 and converted into a grain mill in 1855.
 The municipality remained a mostly rural town until the agglomeration of Bern spread into Bolligen in 1950s transforming it.
 Agricultural land was replaced by shopping centers and housing developments.
 Many of the residents of the municipality commute to Bern for work and by 1990, over three-fourths of the workers were commuters.
 The expansion of the infrastructure has led, in part, to urbanization.
 Primary schools are located in Bolligen, Ferenberg and Geristein, along with a secondary school and a pre-Gymnasium in Bolligen.as well as in a secondary school and lower secondary school.
 Since 1913, following the example Worblental train.